Alejogb1/job-board/blog-data/cant-open-pivot-table-source-file-excel-problem.md

 **3 Corrupted File**

-Alright sometimes the source file itself is simply messed up could be due to power outages random crashes or just plain bad luck It happens Your file can be corrupted in some way or another I saw this a lot when working with older Excel versions on shared machines where multiple users were saving on top of each other You can tell if it was not well saved If that's the case you're gonna have a tough time even opening the source file directly let alone having the pivot table access it properly Its almost impossible to fix the source file sometimes the corruption is so bad so you might need to find a backup for it this is more of a backup and restore problem and not a pivot table problem by itself
+sometimes the source file itself is simply messed up could be due to power outages random crashes or just plain bad luck It happens Your file can be corrupted in some way or another I saw this a lot when working with older Excel versions on shared machines where multiple users were saving on top of each other You can tell if it was not well saved If that's the case you're gonna have a tough time even opening the source file directly let alone having the pivot table access it properly Its almost impossible to fix the source file sometimes the corruption is so bad so you might need to find a backup for it this is more of a backup and restore problem and not a pivot table problem by itself

-Okay so those are the main culprits now let's talk about how we fix this
+ so those are the main culprits now let's talk about how we fix this

 **Step 1 Verify the Source Path**